菊池寛実記念 智美術館

 Japanese Ceramics Today, an Exhibition at the Smithsonian Institution

-• Tomo was invited to hold an exhibition of contemporary Japanese ceramics in the Thomas M. Evans Gallery of the Smithsonian National Museum of Natural History in Washington, D.C.
-An exhibition entitled Japanese Ceramics Today, Masterworks from the Kikuchi Collection took place for approximately two months from February 11th to April 3rd, 1983.
-All the works in this large-scale exhibition were from Kikuchi Tomo’s collection and comprised approximately 300 works by 100 or so artists.
-More than half of the exhibiting artists were in their thirties or forties and this unconventional constitution featuring young ceramists clearly demonstrated the purport to introduce the present state of Japanese ceramics to the West.
+• Tomo was invited to hold an exhibition of contemporary Japanese ceramics in the Thomas M. Evan Gallery at the Smithsonian National Museum of Natural History in Washington, D.C.
+This exhibition was titled, “Japanese Ceramics Today, Masterworks from the Kikuchi Collection” and took place for roughly two months from February 11th to April 3rd, 1983.
+Comprised of approximately 300 works by 100 artists, all of the works for the exhibitions were from Tomo’s collections.
+This exhibition demonstrated Tomo’s desire to introduce the (then) present state of Japanese ceramics to the West, as more than half of the exhibiting artists were in their thirties or forties.

 • pic